Pentas Ultimate Growth and Care Guide

 Leaves and Flowers

-Most Pentas don’t do well in trial tests mainly because they don’t start to thrive until the intense summer heat rises to the 80s and 90s and 100s.
-Consequently, evaluations in May and June tend to score poorly.
-But, in the case of Benary’s Graffitti series, their test scores ranked a solid 5 out of 5 for Flirty Pink, Fuchsia, Lavender Pink, Laser Pink, Red Velvet, True Pink, Ultra Violet and White.
-Wow that’s a lot of pink.
+Most Pentas don’t do well in trial tests mainly because they don’t start to thrive until the intense summer heat rises to the 80s and 90s.
+Because of this, many selections receive average ratings early in the season despite becoming outstanding performers later on.
+One series that consistently breaks that trend is Benary's Graffiti® Series, which has earned exceptional trial scores across multiple colors including Flirty Pink, Fuchsia, Lavender Pink, Laser Pink, Red Velvet, True Pink, Ultra Violet, and White.
+At Garden Delivery, we prefer the Graffiti® Maxi Mix, which is a mix of all colors; Red, Pink, and Purple.

 Planting Pentas